yhoazk/automo/network/network_protocols/arp/icmp.md

 # [ICMP Internet control Message Protocol](https://tools.ietf.org/html/rfc792)

-This is used as a support mechanism by network devices, includign routers, to send error messages and operational information.
+This is used as a support mechanism by network devices, including routers, to send error messages and operational information.

 For example to indicate: